langmi/spring-batch-tutorials/hello-world-java/README.md

 ## Summary

-In this tutorial, we will create a simple [Hello World!][hello-world] program with [Spring Batch][spring-batch] Version 2.1 and learn some basics for this amazing Java  [batch processing][wikipedia-batch-processing] framework.
+In this tutorial, we will create a really simple [Hello World!][hello-world] program with [Spring Batch][spring-batch] Version 2.1 and learn some basics for this amazing Java  [batch processing][wikipedia-batch-processing] framework.

 ## For the Impatient